asquad420/camera-kit-privacy/PRIVACY_POLICY.md

 - You can uninstall the app to remove all local data

 ## Contact
-For questions about this privacy policy, contact: [Your Email]
+For questions about this privacy policy, contact: atfriend14@gmail.com
 ## Changes
 We may update this policy.
 Check this page for the latest version.